I think I’m really starting to love this new iteration of the American Liberal.

 A statistic of one baby in two destroyed does not reflect agonizing personal decisions weighing all the consequences of a pregnancy.
 It reflects an attitude of dispiriting indifference.
 Can’t make it to the drugstore before the booty call?
 No problem, the clinic’s just around the corner.

+(Not germane, but I can’t help but notice.
 Most of these pregnancies are aborted early, without alerting the neighbors that this particular woman was with child, missing all the attendant tender, hopeful emotions that phrase invokes in a community.
-Our remove from tribal living has not blotted out that instinct.
+Our remove from tribal living has not blotted out that instinct.)

 But of course, there are sometimes dire, frightful complications associated with a pregnancy too; complex human lives can become out of control and a pregnancy may have consequences that are dangerous and far reaching.
-We are not speaking of these situations at all, because pain trumps policy.
+We are not speaking of these situations here, because crisis trumps policy.
 It is unseemly and uncivil to question the decisions made under those conditions.

 But surely the percentage of these cases is nowhere near fifty percent.
 If so, wouldn’t we see those numbers in every Planned Parenthood, consistent among similar economic conditions?
 But it is only the most liberally accessible, indeed abortion-proselytizing, states that these numbers show up.

 The destruction of human beings cannot be a policy driven divide.
 It has an ethical dimension beyond politics.
+Human life has intrinsic value.
 Any thinking person can see the truth of that statement.
+Any decent person will give serious thought to the question.

 But that is the new iteration Liberal.
 Absent intellectual integrity.
 Cocooned in a smiley head space.
 Cunningly averse to exposure.